-Combination therapy may help improve rate of favorable neurological status following cardiac arrestJuly 16th, 2013 in Cardiology /
+Combination therapy may help improve rate of favorable neurological status following cardiac arrestJuly 16, 2013 in Medicine & Health / Cardiology

 Among patients who experienced in-hospital cardiac arrest requiring vasopressors (drugs that increase blood pressure), use of a combination therapy during cardiopulmonary resuscitation resulted in improved survival to hospital discharge with favorable neurological status, according to a study in the July 17 issue of JAMA.

 "Neurological outcome after cardiac arrest has been the main end point of several randomized clinical trials (RCTs).
 Neurologically favorable survival differs from overall survival.
 Among cardiac arrest survivors, the prevalence of severe cerebral disability or vegetative state ranges from 25 percent to 50 percent.
 In a previous single-center RCT, combined vasopressin-epinephrine during cardiopulmonary resuscitation (CPR) and corticosteroid supplementation during and after CPR vs. epinephrine [adrenaline] alone during CPR and no steroids resulted in improved overall survival to hospital discharge," according to background information in the article.
 "However, this preliminary study could not reliably assess vasopressin-steroids-epinephrine (VSE) efficacy with respect to neurologically favorable survival to hospital discharge."